ShadowWhisperer/IPs/README.md

     High_BruteForce       More connects that 20, but less than 100
     Medium_BruteForce     More connects that 5, but less than 20
     Low_BruteForce        Less than 5 connects
-    _Source-BruteForce    IPs connected to my honeypot, sorted by number of new connections. *Hacker IPs are omitted
+    _Source-BruteForce    IPs connected to my honeypot, sorted by number of new connections.

 Various lists to be used with an IP blocker.